 With this in mind, Panasonic has developed an air conditioner with a built-in air purifier.

 The revolutionary nanoe™ X air purifying system actively cleans the air within the room, creating a fresher and healthier living environment by using water molecules filled with OH radicals to neutralise micro-organisms – inhibiting 99 per cent of airborne bacteria, viruses and mould.
-As well as cleaning airborne impurities, these molecules also offer adhesive inhibition of 99% of bacteria and viruses on surfaces, a feature not offered by most filter-based air purifiers.
+As well as cleaning airborne impurities, these molecules also offer adhesive inhibition of 99% of bacteria and viruses on surfaces.

 In fact, a recent test commissioned by Japan’s Kitasato Research Centre for Environmental Science revealed nanoe™ X technology was successful in eradicating 99.9 per cent of an influenza virus in an air-tight room, and 99.7 per cent of a superbug in a similar test.